-If you have a diagnosis of Attention Deficit Hyperactivity Disorder (ADHD) this means that you can struggle with paying attention, have high levels of energy and react quickly to things.
+If you have a diagnosis of Attention Deficit Hyperactivity Disorder (ADHD) this means that find it difficult to pay attention, have high levels of energy and react quickly to things.
 This can get in the way of everyday life such as school, hobbies and making friends, although how much it affects someone can vary from person to person.

 Tasks such as sitting still, concentrating and following instructions are much harder for people with ADHD as they often feel restless or fidgety, can be easily distracted and can talk a lot, which makes activities such as school lessons and doing homework even more difficult.

 People with ADHD can sometimes find it harder in social situations such as making friends or playing games as they can find it hard to follow conversations, wait for things and take turns.
 Sometimes people with ADHD also have difficulties with getting to and staying asleep.

 ADHD is a result of the brain being wired slightly differently to people who do not have ADHD.
 High activity levels, difficulties concentrating and reacting quickly, can be helped and managed by school using ADHD friendly approaches, parents/carers using specific approaches at home, and learning techniques and strategies to develop skills of concentration and attention.
 Sometimes, taking medication is also an option.

 ADHD can be managed effectively with behvaiural approaches and dveloping skills.
 Some of the world’s most successful people have diagnoses of ADHD including; Justin Timberlake (singer), Jamie Oliver (chef), Will Smith (actor), Michael Phelps (Olympic swimmer), Emma Watson (actress) and Richard Branson (entrepreneur and owner of the Virgin brand) to name just a few!